 Aids & Child Foundation is helping children infected and affected by HIV/Aids in need of support and empowerment with it’s projects when no other support is available or within reach for them.
-Our work focusses on South Africa and Kenya while we are currently considering to start engagement in special settings in India.
+Our work focusses on South Africa, Kenya and India.

 Aids & Child is fully financed by private and institutional donations.
 The trust and support of our donors is vital for our projects, thus transparency as well as efficacy regarding the use of our financial means are crucial to Aids & Child.
 Our complete financial report is part of the annual report which is published in German and French.

-Aids & Child is also certified by ZEWO.
+We are certified by ZEWO, the Swiss NGO-watchdog organization.
 The certificate guarantees a mindful and effective management of donations by way of it’s regular, independent audits.

-What We Do in South Africa and Kenya
+What We Do in India, Kenya and South Africa

 The situation is especially dire in poor and rural areas or slums/informal settlements: there, HIV/Aids is complicated by ignorance and traditional beliefs that interpret HIV/Aids as a curse.
 Thus, infected as well as affected people are often marginalized or even outcast by their community.
 Sadly, there are no reliable statistics regarding Aids-orphans, child-headed households or children living with positive parents or caretakers on local or regional level.

-Aids & Child is supporting carefully selected initiatives in remote areas or slums hit disproportionately high by HIV/Aids and poverty.
+Aids & Child initiates, plans and implements carefully selected projects in remote areas or slums hit disproportionately high by HIV/Aids and poverty.
 We work with a network of accredited local partners and jointly develop our projects/programmes.
 Aids & Child’s support is holistic and sustainable and focussing on enabeling the communities to take care of their vulnerable children and aids-orphans.